JuliaIO/TranscodingStreams.jl/docs/src/index.md

 You may encounter an error while processing data with this package.
 For example, your compressed data may be corrupted or truncated and the decompression codec cannot handle it properly.
-In this case, the codec informs the stream of the error and the stream goes to an unrecoverable state.
-In this state, the only possible operations are `isopen` and `close`.
+In this case, the codec informs the stream of the error and the stream goes to an unrecoverable mode.
+In this mode, the only possible operations are `isopen` and `close`.
 Other operations, such as `read` or `write`, will result in an argument error exception.
 Resources allocated in the codec will be released by the stream and hence you must not call the